Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 ### Colour Scheme

 Python has a limited amount of colours and styles in the Colorama module.
-The obvious choice is a use of Yellow and Black to symbolise the bees and I choose Red text to symbolise a hangry Bee when they are not fed, and Green text to celebrate a successfully fed bee to encourage the user to keep going.
+The obvious choice is a use of Yellow and Black to symbolise the bees and I choose Red text to symbolise the feedback for a hangry Bee when they are not fed, and Green text to celebrate a successfully fed bee to encourage the user to keep going.
+When user input is needed, the text turns Cyan.

 ### Typography